dhrubasamal1/banking-system/README.md

 ## Prerequisites

-- Python 3.x installed on your system.
+- Python 3.1 (or above) installed on your system.
 - No external libraries or dependencies the project uses only the Python Standard Library
 - No database, server, or additional configuration of any kind is required